 With that in mind, here are a few ways to optimise your website for more traffic and a higher conversion rate:

 Search engine optimisation (SEO) is a cost-effective marketing strategy that can put your website out there and place it at the top of the search results.

 It’s also about tweaking your website’s performance to perfection.
 In other words, SEO encompasses various strategies that will help your website rank well with search engines, such as Google.

-The fact of the matter is that it's never too early to start with SEO.
+The fact is that it’s never too early to start with SEO.

-It will take some time before you see viable results, and you'll have to improve and polish your strategies in the process, anyway.
+It will take some time before you see possible results, and you’ll have to improve and polish your strategies in the process, anyway.

-- Technical SEO: This strategy refers to technical aspects top optimise your website, such as website speed, page loading time, errors, broken links, security, navigation and so on.
+- Technical SEO: This strategy refers to technical aspects to optimise your website, such as website speed, page loading time, errors, broken links, security, navigation and so on.

-- Off-page SEO: This is the marketing part that has nothing to do with your website aside from promoting it.
-Off-page SEO includes strategies, such as content marketing, guest posting and link building.
+- Off-page SEO: This marketing part has nothing to do with your website besides promoting it.
+Off-page SEO includes strategies such as content marketing, guest posting and link building.